dsyvolavong/his4936-dh1-project-template/docs/background.md

 As you discuss different authors, you may site them using (author, page) style parenthetical notation.
 Make sure that a full citation in [Chicago](http://chicagomanualofstyle.org) is added to the 'docs/credits.md' page.

+Throughout the history of the NBA, several authors have writtten about significant events that changed the NBA.
+By changing the way the NBA changed its views on the blacks and other minorities, this opened up a path for black athletes to pave way for the NBA to become a global market.
+With the rise of Michael Jordan, basketball and the NBA became popular worldwide.
+Soon following Michael Jordan, Kobe Bryant and LeBron James continued to assist in the growth of the NBA worldwide, generating enormous amounts of money for the organization.

 ---

 ## Digital Background